… builds capacity

 Note: The Expression of Interest is not a legally binding document.
 If accepted, the city has the option to postpone or not proceed into contractual commitment.

-Through participating in ‘City Partnerships Challenge’ your city will:
+Through participating in ‘City Partnerships Challenge’ your city or region will:

 - be part of an international program